 Writing or Journaling

 Writing or journaling about one’s grief experience can help facilitate the expression of feelings and help focus on the meaning of the loss to the griever.[10]
-If grievers have unfinished business with the deceased, they might consider expressing their thoughts and feelings through writing a “letter” to the deceased individual.
-For more information, refer to “Therapeutic Journaling.”
+Journaling can help develop stories about the life and death of the person who has died and these stories, also known as narratives, can be accessed and examined for meaning in loss.[102,103] If grievers have unfinished business with the deceased, they might consider expressing their thoughts and feelings through writing a “letter” to the deceased individual.
+They might even consider what the deceased individual would say back to them in their writings.
+This writing activity, also known as the last letter tool, has the potential to resolve bereavement-related regrets, facilitate meaning-making and say goodbye.[104]
+For more information, refer to Therapeutic Journaling.”

 Forgiving

 Self-forgiveness can be an important task for previous combat Veterans.
-After returning to civilian life, they may feel horror at their behavior during wartime, even if they did what was required of them and it was considered heroic and a characteristic of a good soldier.
+It can be difficult for patients to share morally injurious events because of the feelings of guilt and shame associated with them.
+After returning to civilian life, they may feel the moral injury and horror at their behavior during wartime, even if they did what was required of them and it was considered heroic and a characteristic of a good soldier.
 Feelings of guilt can be resolved through a ritual involving confession, forgiveness, compensation (e.g., helping other Veterans), and self-forgiveness.[20]
 A clinician can help by creating a safe environment in which the Veteran can share any actions that may be the cause for feelings of guilt or shame.
 It is important to neither push a Veteran into the topic of forgiveness, nor minimize feelings of guilt, if the Veteran brings them up.[45]
-For more information, refer to “Forgiveness: The Gift We Give Ourselves.”
+For more information, refer to Forgiveness: The Gift We Give Ourselves.”

 Mindfulness-Based Stress Reduction

-In the absence of personal awareness, grieving can be disenfranchised.
+In the absence of personal awareness, grieving can often be disenfranchised.
 Mindfulness-Based Stress Reduction (MBSR) is based on Eastern philosophies and uses meditation to calm the mind and body.
-It is a practice that helps individuals live in the moment and become more self-aware.
-For more information, refer to “Mindful Awareness.”
+It is a practice that helps individuals live in the moment and become more self-aware, as well as lower anxiety and depression and increase resiliency.
+Mindfulness can increase the ability to shift attention, so that the bereaved can reframe their experience and move away from rumination.
+As well, mindfulness encourages the adoption of a curious, nonjudgmental stance around thoughts, feelings and experience which can help to overcome numbing.

 Personal Health Plan

 During the appointment, Jim’s clinician talked with him about the mind-body connection.
 The clinician described that stress can cause or exacerbate back pain.
 He educated Jim about common grief reactions and anticipatory grief.
 He pointed out that a number of the symptoms Jim reported were consistent with grief.
 He reflected back to Jim how important the relationship with his nephew was to him.
 (Jim had said that fishing and going to baseball games with his nephew brought him joy and happiness.
-Jim was also looking forward to starting new activities—like setting up a woodworking shop—with his nephew when he retired.)
+Jim was also looking forward to starting new activities—like setting up a woodworking shop—with his nephew when he fully retires.)

 Jim and his clinician have a good relationship.
 Jim has often said that he trusts his clinician.
-Jim’s responses to questions about purpose and meaning in his life— “It’s hard to find purpose and meaning sometimes when you’ve seen some of the things I’ve seen in the service,” and, “It would be good to feel at peace; I’ll keep trying”—caused his clinician to question if Jim has ungrieved losses from his combat years that are compounding his anticipatory grief reactions over his nephew.
+Jim’s responses to questions about purpose and meaning in his life—“It’s hard to find purpose and meaning sometimes when you’ve seen some of the things I’ve seen in the service,” and “It would be good to feel at peace; I’ll keep trying”—caused his clinician to question if Jim has ungrieved losses from his combat years that are compounding his anticipatory grief reactions over his nephew.

 Knowing that Veterans are a population at risk for disenfranchised grief, that Vietnam Veterans were not welcomed home and often did not talk about their experiences, and that as they age symptoms related to these experiences may come bubbling up, his clinician gently asked, “Jim, is there anything from your years in service that is still troubling you?”
 The timing was right.
 Jim shared a difficult story that he had not shared with others at any time in his life.
 The clinician noted similarities between Jim’s nephew and comrades in the service.
 They were about the same age.
 They faced possible disability or death years too soon.
 Jim mentioned guilt over both situations—guilt that he was surviving and some of his comrades did not and his nephew might not.
 He also expressed some guilt over behavior that he had witnessed in combat.